Cryptkeeper/blog.nklow.com/content/posts/automating-minetrack-data-publishing.md

 Our daily Minetrack database replica is now set to be automatically uploaded to [BunnyCDN](https://bunnycdn.com) for cheap distribution to fans of numbers all around the world.

+### Further Improvements
+- There's an obvious lack of error handling in this script.
+Any serious uses of this script should increase visiblity using logging and safely check error returns of important operations.
-Using BunnyCDN's [storage API](https://bunnycdnstorage.docs.apiary.io/#reference/0//{storagezonename}/{path}/), we can further develop the script to automatically generate a page of download links - but that's for next time.
+- BunnyCDN's storage API offers a route for fetching a file listing (complete with file metadata).
+[Using this we can develop a script to automatically generate a HTML table of download links.]({{< ref "automating-minetrack-data-publishing-part-2.md" >}})